yuvallanger/holoviews/doc/user_guide/index.rst

 * `Plotting with plotly <Plotting_with_Plotly.html>`_
    Styling options and unique plotly features, focusing on 3D plotting.

+* `Working with Streaming Data <Working_with_Streaming_Data.html>`_
+   Demonstrates how to leverage the streamz library with HoloViews to work with streaming datasets.

 * `Working with renderers and plots <Plots_and_Renderers.html>`_ Using the ``Renderer`` and ``Plot`` classes for access to the plotting machinery.